tonymullen/TonyMullen-Book/Readme.md

 Notes:

+* When creating the new application, don't use the `-st` option.
+We'll let Angular create some unit tests in order to study how they are written.

 * When you run the Angular command line application, you may get a warning like the following;
         Unable to find "@angular/cli" in devDependencies.

         Please take the following steps to avoid issues:
         "npm install --save-dev @angular/cli@latest"

     **Don't** do this.
 If you do, you may wind up with an error when you try to create the new angular application that reads: `You cannot use the new command inside an angular-cli project.` If this happens, you'll need to remove the dev dependency from your `package.json` file.

 * I've run into problems with the current version of Angular's `Http` module, which make me think that the book's code is deprecated.
 As this is my own introduction to Angular 2+, I'm going to set this aside until the book has been updated.

 # <a name="ch7"></a>Chapter 7